RyanJulyan/Flask-BDA/README.md

 # External API Requests

 > Sometimes you need to make external requests (eg to an external API).
-You could approach this by using [Ajax Requests](#ajax-requests), but sometimes you need to make these requests from the server side fore example if you want to automatically update currency conversions.
-When you want to access external API's through the server, you do not want to have to rely on a user actively being on the webpage to send the command, instead you want the server to be able to activate this comment.
-To acheive this we use the [requests module](https://www.w3schools.com/python/module_requests.asp).
+You could approach this by using [Ajax Requests](#ajax-requests), but sometimes you need to make these requests from the server-side for example if you want to automatically update currency conversions.
+When you want to access external APIs through the server, you do not want to have to rely on a user actively being on the webpage to send the command, instead you want the server to be able to activate this comment.
+To achieve this we use the [requests module](https://www.w3schools.com/python/module_requests.asp).

-* The structure of a requests is:
+* The structure of a request is:
 ```python
 import requests